camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-tasklist/02-working-with-tasklist.html.md

 ---

 In the following example we will walk through a typical human workflow scenario.
-Tasklist has four demo users which belong to different user groups.
+In our prepackaged distribution the Tasklist has four demo users which belong to different user groups.
 Sign in with the user _demo_.

 ### Start a Process